How to price projects, submit

 If all has gone well, some local contractors have invited you to visit the construction site now.

 Tips for the site visit:

 #1 – Schedule the site visit as close to the project completion has possible.

-If you walk the site too early, you’re not going to get an accurate picture of how much work is involved in the cleaning stage, because you’re only guessing what the site conditions will be.
+If you walk the site too early, you will not get an accurate picture of how much work they involve in the cleaning stage, because you’re only guessing what the site conditions will be.

 There will be other tradespeople finishing their scopes towards the end of the project (painters, electricians etc.) and they can leave behind a real mess.

 You’ll want to factor that mess into your bid.

 You’ll be scheduling your site visit with the site superintendent.

 In order to get the most accurate picture of site conditions and job scope, just tell the site super that you’d prefer to walk the site and submit your bid close to project completion, when the other trades are finishing up their scopes, or “when the finishes are installed” (glass, flooring, paint etc.) They will understand what you mean.